Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The two teams combine to average 38.4 points per game, 11.6 less than the over/under in this contest.
+- The two teams combine to score 38.4 points per game, 12.6 less than the total in this contest.

-- The 52.2 points per game these two squads have allowed to opponents this season are 2.2 more than the 50 total in this contest.

-- Tigers games have an average total of 48.7 points this season, 1.3 fewer than Saturday's over/under.
+- This contest's total is 1.2 points lower than the 52.2 these two squads combine to give up per game in 2021.

-- The 53.9 PPG average total in Huskies games this season is 3.9 points more than this game's over/under.
+- The average total in Tigers games this season is 48.7, 2.3 points fewer than Saturday's total of 51 .

+- In 2021, games involving the Huskies have averaged a total of 53.9 points, 2.9 more than the set over/under in this contest.

 Clemson Stats and Trends

+- Thus far this year Clemson has two wins against the spread.

-- This season, the Tigers are winless against the spread when entering a game as a favorite of 41 points or more.
+- The Tigers have yet to cover the spread this season when favored by 41 points or more.

-- Clemson has gone over the point total in 33.3% of its opportunities this year (three times in nine games with a set point total).
+- Clemson's games this year have hit the over on three of nine set point totals (33.3%).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.